College Football Playoff: Summary table

+Detail

-Appearances by conference
+Records by conference

+Records reflect conference affiliations at the time each game was played.
+For example, Oregon played in 2014 as a member of the Pac-12, and in 2024 as a member of the Big Ten.

 Broadcasting

+2013–2024

-In 2013, the television broadcast rights to all six CFP bowls and the National Championship were acquired by ESPN through at least the 2025 season.
+In 2013, the television broadcast rights to all six CFP bowls and the National Championship were acquired by ESPN through the 2025–26 season.
 ESPN then reached 12-year agreements to retain rights to the Rose Bowl, Orange Bowl, and Sugar Bowl following the dissolution of the Bowl Championship Series.
 In November of that year, ESPN reached a 12-year deal to broadcast the remaining three bowls, the championship game, as well as shoulder programming such as ranking shows.
 As a whole, the contract is valued at around $470 million per year, or nearly $5.7 billion for the life of the contract.

+2025–2032

+On March 19, 2024, ESPN reached a six-year extension, valued at $1.3 billion per year, adding the four new first-round playoff games to their existing rights to the New Year's Six bowls and the National Championship Game.
+ESPN was also given the right to sublicense a select number of games; in May 2024, TNT Sports signed a five-year sublicensing agreement to broadcast two first-round games per year, and two quarterfinal games per year from 2026–27 to 2028–29.
+In 2024–25, the other two first-round playoff games were simulcast on ABC.
+In addition, beginning in 2026–27, ESPN will also simulcast the National Championship Game on ABC, marking a return of the game to broadcast television for the first time since 2010.